-Inspector Nowels graduated from Eastern Washington University in 1996 with a BA in Criminal Justice.
-He began his law enforcement career in the Sheriff’s Office Patrol Division in 1998.
-He served as a patrol deputy until 2001, when he joined the Traffic Unit.
-As a member of the traffic unit, Inspector Nowels became a Technical Collision Investigator, investigating fatality and serious injury collisions.
-In 2004, he promoted to the rank of Detective and was assigned to the Spokane Valley Property Crimes Unit.
+Undersheriff Nowels began his law enforcement career in the Sheriff’s Office Patrol Division in 1998.
+He served as a patrol deputy until 2001 when he joined the Traffic Unit.
+As a member of the Traffic Unit, Undersheriff Nowels became a Technical Collision Investigator, investigating fatality and serious injury collisions.
+In 2004, he promoted to the rank of Detective and worked in the Spokane Valley Property Crimes Unit.
 In 2005, he was assigned to the Investigative Support Unit to investigate narcotics cases.

 In 2008, Undersheriff Nowels promoted to the rank of Sergeant and since then has held every promotional position in the Sheriff's Office to include Undersheriff.
 During this time, he has worked with and supervised personnel in every division of the Sheriff’s Office, with significant time spent serving in the Investigative Division as a Lieutenant, Chief Criminal Deputy, and Inspector.